imnanxu/QPPLab/README.md

 |  Functional connectivity (FC) analysis|`fz` | control for the output matrix `FCr` to be the pearson correlation (`fz`=1) or to be the Fisher Z-Transformation of the pearson correlaion (`fz`=1).|
 <a name="section-2-2"></a>
 ### 2.2 (Step 2) Run 'st2_QPPanalysis.m'
 This is for detecting and analyzing QPPs based on the parameters setup in step 1.
+<a name="section-2-1-1"></a>
+#### 2.2.1 Parameters to be prespecified
 The following three parameters needs to be prespecified at the beginning of this script.
 |      Purpose     |  Variable name  | Description | Note   |
 |------------------|-----------------|-------------|--------|
 |  Filepath  		|`dataext`   | parameter filename |The parameter .mat file generated from step 1, which has the filename Param_`dataext`.mat |
 |  Data concatenation method |`runM`     | control the way to concatenate the data| If `runM`=1, concatenate all D{i,j} as a whole group and detect group QPP; if `runM`=2, concatenate all D{i,:} and detect QPP from all scans of each subject; if `runM`=3, concatenate all D{:,:} and detect QPP from all subjects of each scan.|
 | QPP detection	method|`rbstScrn`     | control for fast QPP dectection (`rbstScrn`=0) or robust QPP detection (`rbstScrn`=1)|The fast QPP detection selectes a limited number of starting points which was used in XXXX, whereas the robust detection selects all possible starting points which was used in (XXX).|

+<a name="section-2-1-1"></a>
+#### 2.2.2 Automated QPP analysis
+The following analytical procedures will be executed.

 <a name="section-3"></a>
 ## 3. Input File(./Inputs/)